Our Staying Steady programme is for people who have had a fall, or who feel as though they may be at risk of having a fall.

 We offer a Staying Steady programme which is scientifically proven to improve strength and balance and aims to reduce falls and enable people to live independently at home for longer.

-Staying Steady is a free programme that is 27 weeks long and each weekly session lasts around one hour.
+Staying Steady is a free programme that is 28 weeks long and each weekly session lasts around one hour.
 The classes are fun and enjoyable and a great way to make new friends.
-Typically, classes have around 15 participants.

-Even though we currently find ourselves in a situation where we are unable to offer our classes in person, we have developed Staying Steady programme booklets and videos to help people exercise at home when they have a spare 20 minutes here and there.
+We have also developed Staying Steady programme booklets and videos to help people exercise at home when they have a spare 20 minutes here and there.
 It’s really important to remember that every little bit of exercise counts!

 The Staying Steady programme booklets are in stages, and each stage will include exercises to help: